 More than 8 million tourists visited Prague last year.
 How many of them have decreased compared to last year is not yet clear.
 “We only issue figures quarterly, so we don’t have accurate statistics yet.
 However, we know that the number of visitors to Prague has decreased significantly compared to last year,” said Prague City Tourism’s spokesperson, Barbora Hrubá.

-Also, it is not only tour guide and transport companies which have problems.
-Koronavirus is also troubling other people working in the tourism industry, such as hotels, travel agencies, clubs and restaurants.
+Also, it is not only touring guide and transport companies which have problems.
+Coronavirus is also troubling other people working in the tourism industry, such as hotels, travel agencies, clubs and restaurants.

 In addition to tourism, the situation has also affected other work sectors.
-For example, almost all theatrical performances or cultural events were canceled because of government measures.
+For example, almost all theatrical performances or cultural events were cancelled because of government measures.